 Coverage of the PERS is limited to the rental of the electronic device.

 Reimbursement will be made for a one-time installation fee for the PERS unit.
 A monthly fee will be paid for the maintenance of the PERS.
-(See Appendix E for service procedure code/rate information).
+(See Appendix E for Rate and Billing Code information).

 Professional Services